Korean, Edit

 Figure 8.
 Action of the Gallbladder

-③ Bile Acid Recirculation (95%) : Absorbed from the ileum (back of the small intestine) and recirculated, 5% is lost through feces
+③ Bile salt recirculation (95%): absorbed in the ileum (the distal part of the small intestine) and recirculated, while about 5% is lost in the feces.

 ④ Gallstones

-○ Components of bile, including bile acids, cholesterol, and phospholipids, exist in an insoluble, micellar state
+○ Components of bile, including bile acid salts, cholesterol, and phospholipids, exist in an insoluble, micellar state

-○ Excess cholesterol or precipitation of bile pigments formation of gallstones due to impaired bile secretion
+○ Excess cholesterol or precipitation of bile pigments → bile crystallizes, leading to gallstone formation.

 ○ Gallstones are more common in females than males (influenced by sex hormones)